Shane McMahon: Part-time appearances (2020–2024)

-After a ten-month hiatus from television, McMahon returned, as a face, on the August 3, 2020, episode of Raw as the host of Raw Underground, a segment presented as an unsanctioned fight club.
+After a ten-month hiatus from television, McMahon returned, as a babyface, on the August 3, 2020, episode of Raw as the host of Raw Underground, a segment presented as an unsanctioned fight club.
 It was canceled after the September 21 episode.
 On November 22, 2020, he made an in-ring appearance at Survivor Series during The Undertaker's retirement ceremony.

 In February, incensed at being left out of Raw's Elimination Chamber match, Braun Strowman started to take issue with McMahon.
 After a failed attempt to rectify things with Strowman, McMahon began to insult Strowman's intelligence, thus turning heel in the process.
 Strowman challenged McMahon to a match on the March 15 episode of Raw, in which McMahon won.
 Strowman challenged McMahon to a Steel Cage match at WrestleMania 37 and McMahon accepted.
 At the event, McMahon was defeated by Strowman.

 McMahon returned at the 2022 Royal Rumble event in the namesake match at number 28, as a face, lasting until the final three, but was eliminated by the eventual winner Brock Lesnar.
 McMahon received intense criticism by fans, critics, and employees for his role in and the booking of the rumble match for trying to make himself look stronger than the full time wrestlers.
 Amidst the controversy and backstage heat on February 2, McMahon had been quietly "let go" by the company.

 McMahon returned over a year later in April 2023 at WrestleMania 39 alongside Snoop Dogg, in an impromptu match against The Miz; however, he tore his quad muscle early in the match and was unable to continue.
 Snoop Dogg replaced him and won the match in his place.

 In June 2024, it was reported that McMahon was no longer contracted to WWE, ending his second tenure with the company.